Taizon01/Solidity.Sol/README.md

 ## Executing Project
 * To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at  https://remix.ethereum.org/.

 * Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., SolidityProject.sol).
+Save the file with a .sol extension (e.g., Solidity.sol).
 Copy and paste the following code into the file

 * To deploy the MyToken contract, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile MyToken.sol" button.
+Make sure the "Compiler" option is set to "0.8.0" (or another compatible version), and then click on the "Compile MyToken.sol" button.

 * Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "MyToken" contract from the dropdown menu, and then click on the "Deploy" button.